mattiamirigaldi/SCA_test_jupyter/mattia_sca/CW305_DesignStart/README.md

 The server on which I'm working has Ubuntu OS.
 Though, Keil is only available for Windows.

-The solution I came up with is to install Keil on my private PC and use the program [SFTP drive](https://www.nsoftware.com/sftpdrive?gad_source=1&gclid=EAIaIQobChMI18yxtLzrggMVX5aDBx1uvgIREAAYASAAEgKqJPD_BwE) which mount SFTP servers as local drives.
+The solution I came up with is to install Keil on my local PC and use the program [SFTP drive](https://www.nsoftware.com/sftpdrive?gad_source=1&gclid=EAIaIQobChMI18yxtLzrggMVX5aDBx1uvgIREAAYASAAEgKqJPD_BwE) which mount SFTP servers as local drives.
 Once connected, you can browse and work with files as if they were stored on your local machine.

 # Generate FPGA bitstream
-The vivado project can be found in directory `CW305_DesignStart/vivado/CW305_DesignStart/CW395_DesignStart.xpr`
+The vivado project can be found in directory `CW305_DesignStart/vivado/CW305_DesignStart/CW305_DesignStart.xpr`
 ## Setup
 ### Install board files
 Enable easy connectivity from the Xilinx IP Integrator (IPI) tool to the board pins.